CodyHigdem/MeteorBox/README.md

 Meteor is built on top of Node, and Node itself has countless packages available through NPM.
 To use these packages, the simplest method is to install the NPM package:

+##Twitter Bootstrap
+meteor add twbs:bootstrap

+While there are a lot of different packages for frontend work.
+Twitter Bootstrap's easiest to get started version is twbs:bootstrap

 twbs:bootstrap: Contains the Bootstrap framework.
 One of the most popular front-end frameworks for developing responsive, mobile first projects on the web.